CousinoMath/blog/hw-digit-lec-notes-1.md

 writing is much harder than regular writing.
 With subscripts, superscripts, funny Greek letters, large fractions, etc., Microsoft has done a great job with their math input panel.
-It&rsquo;s just not finished yet: (1) the math input thinks my &lsquo;0&rsquo;s are &lsquo;3&rsquo;s; (2) I cannot write my &lsquo;1&rsquo;s with the hat and stand serifs; (3) and multiline equations are out, and so get used to equations that ride off the right hand side rather than down the page.
+It&rsquo;s just not finished yet.
+Take for examles some common errors which I came across (1) the math input thinks my &lsquo;0&rsquo;s are &lsquo;3&rsquo;s; (2) I cannot write my &lsquo;1&rsquo;s with the hat and stand serifs; (3) and multiline equations are out, and so get used to equations that ride off the right hand side rather than down the page.

 ### Just handwriting ###

 The tedium of converting and correcting lead me to just leave my handwriting as is.
-As an aside, the troubles which I list in this section are troubles that plagued every method.
+As an aside, the troubles which I list in this section are troubles that also plagued were present when trying to do conversions.
 The first and primary problem that I encountered was that of palm rejection on my setup.
 Because I&rsquo;m using a capacitive stylus, my laptop is unable to distinguish between my stylus and my palm.
 So when I&rsquo;m lucky, my